wordofwarning/wordofwarning.org/current/2024-emergency/evening/index.md

 Fusing dance, stand-up, theatre, and song into twenty minutes of discussions, demonstrations, and dances about such subjects as: the passing of time, guilt, Duracell bunnies, bus timetables, existential philosophy.<br>Often humorous & profound, these heavily practised, yet unplanned & unscripted, performances are thrilling experiences of shared risk between the performer & the audience which are not to be missed.

 Lewys Holt is a Leeds-based interdisciplinary dance artist.
-They work as a dancer, choreographer, and curate Roadhouse (Leeds) with Eleanor Sikorski.
+They work as a dancer, choreographer, and curates Roadhouse (Leeds) with Eleanor Sikorski.
 Their practice, while focusing on dance, spans comedy & devised theatre.
 They have worked as a dancer with New Art Club, Simone Mousset, Tino Sehgal, Rosemary Lee, Christopher Owen, among others.

 <a href="https://lewysholt.com" target="_blank">lewysholt.com</a> · Insta <a href="https://instagram.com/lewysholt" target="_blank">@lewysholt</a>
 <hr>